Marsgames/RaidLogs/README.md

 ############## Amazon Stuff ###############

 WCLPlayerDiscover (player-finder in git)
-1. The lambda is triggered every 30 minutes through EventBridge scheduler <br>
+1. The lambda is triggered every 15 minutes from 3 am to 8 am through EventBridge scheduler <br>
 2. It looks for a discovery rule in the `discovery_schedules` collection of Mongo that hasn't been run since at least DELAY_DISCOVERY_IN_HOURS (24) hours
 ```
 {